Storybook & Isolation Workflows: Architecting Reliable Component Testing

 True component isolation requires strict boundaries between rendering logic and external systems.
 Components rarely operate in a vacuum; they consume API responses, react to authentication states, and integrate with third-party SDKs.
 To maintain deterministic testing environments, engineers must mock these dependencies and implement explicit data providers that guarantee reproducible rendering states.

 The foundation of isolated state management lies in deterministic fixture strategies.
 Rather than relying on live network requests or global context providers, stories should define explicit input contracts.
-This approach ensures that every visual and behavioral regression is caught at the atomic level before integration.

-// src/components/UserProfile.stories.ts
+// src/components/UserProfile.stories.tsx

 import { UserProfile } from './UserProfile';